robinelfrink/kube/DEPLOY.md

-# Bootstrap a new cluster
+# Deploy a new cluster

 My cluster runs on [Talos Linux](https://www.talos.dev/).
 Secrets are encrypted using [SOPS](https://github.com/getsops/sops) and decrypted as needed by